Trial of Michael Jackson: Neverland Ranch staff

 Housekeeper Kiki Fournier testified that the Arvizo children became unruly at Neverland Ranch without authority figures.
-She said the Arvizo boys "trashed" their guest rooms, and that at one point Star had pointed a knife at her in Jackson's kitchen.
+She said that the Arvizo boys "trashed" their guest rooms, and that at one point Star had pointed a knife at her in Jackson's kitchen.
 She said that although the boys had guest rooms they would often stay with Jackson.
 However, she said she never saw Jackson giving the boys alcohol and never saw them drunk.

 Cynthia Bell, a flight attendant who had served Jackson, testified that she never saw him share his drink with Gavin.
-She said she had devised the custom of serving Jackson wine in soda cans because Jackson did not like to drink alcohol in front of his children.
+She said she had devised the custom of serving Jackson wine in soda cans because Jackson did not like to openly drink alcohol in front of his children.
 Bell said she had not seen Jackson "cuddling" with Gavin during the flight, but testified that she had seen Jackson put his arm around him while he was listening to music.
 She said that Gavin was demanding, complained about the food, and was unruly during the flight.

-Phillip LeMarque, Jackson's cook, said he entered Jackson's room and saw Jackson with his hand in Culkin's underpants.
+Phillip LeMarque, Jackson's cook, said that he entered Jackson's room and saw Jackson with his hand in Culkin's underpants.
 LeMarque and his wife, also a Jackson employee, had considered selling the story to a tabloid, but had backed out as the intermediary was "sleazy".
 LeMarque said he had decided not to sell because it was "against our principles".

 Jesús Salas, a former house manager at the Neverland Ranch, testified that he often saw Jackson drunk or affected by prescription drugs, and once saw three teenage boys emerging drunk from the wine cellar after having spent time with Jackson.
 When the prosecution attempted to confirm Jackson had served wine to minors, Salas said that although he brought a bottle of wine to Jackson's bedroom, sodas were also ordered for the children.
 The judge ruled out testimony from a former security guard who alleged that he saw Jackson in his bedroom with a boy.

-June Chandler
+Jordan Chandler

 Jordan Chandler, the alleged victim in the 1993 child abuse allegations, left the country rather than appear as a witness.
 He had been legally emancipated from his parents.

-Chandler's mother, June Chandler, testified that Jordan complained that she would not allow him to spend time in Jackson’s bedroom.
+Chandler's mother, June Chandler, testified that Jordan complained that she would not allow him to spend time in Jackson's bedroom.
 This appeared to upset Jackson, who had formed a bond with June and her children.
-June said Jackson asked her: "You don’t trust me?
-We’re a family.
+June said Jackson asked her: "You don't trust me?
+We're a family.
 Why are you doing this?"
 She responded that Jordan should be allowed to sleep where he wanted, indicating a change of mind.
 Chandler testified that she had never suspected anything inappropriate between Jackson and Jordan.
 She told the court that she had not spoken to Jordan in eleven years.